Kikobeats/automate-release/README.md

 In addition, GitHub usernames (`@kikobeats`) and issue references (`#133`) will be swapped out for the appropriate URLs in your `CHANGELOG.md`.

-For do that, add `npm run release` as a npm script associated with `release`:
+For do that, add `npm run release` as npm script associated with `release`:

 ```json
 {